 - Symptoms that worsen with forearm activity

-OKC Orthopedics, Sports & Pain Medicine is committed to helping patients with tennis elbow return to the highest level of activity possible.
+OKC Orthopedics Sports Medicine is committed to helping patients with tennis elbow return to the highest level of activity possible.
 Our team of orthopedic surgeons, physical therapists and athletic trainers work together to tailor a treatment plan to each patient’s needs and goals.

 There are many treatment options for tennis elbow, and in most cases, involve a team approach.
 While most patients have success with non-surgical treatments, surgery may be recommended if symptoms to do not improve after 6-12 months.
 Our orthopedic surgeons are experts in elbow arthroscopy, a minimally invasive procedure in which small instruments and a thin, flexible medical device with a camera pass through an incision the size of a small Band-Aid.
 After surgery, our physical therapists guide each patient through a personalized rehabilitation program to restore strength and mobility.